-If you’re using the Gutenberg (block) editor, simply click the (+) icon to create a new block.
+If you are using the Gutenberg (block) editor, simply click the (+) icon to create a new block.
 Then, select ‘WPForms’ from the ‘Widgets’ section.

 Next, you’ll see a WPForms dropdown.
-Select your form from the list and it’ll be added to your post.
+Select your form from the list, and it will be added to your post.

-Tip: If you’re still using the Classic editor, then you’ll see an ‘Add Form’ button next to ‘Add Media’ instead.
+Tip: If you are still using the Classic editor, then you’ll see an ‘Add Form’ button next to ‘Add Media’ instead.
 Click this to get a dropdown list of your forms.
 Select the one you want, then click ‘Add Form’ to put it into your post.

 You can use the ‘File Upload’ field in any form you create, of course.
 That means you can use the above method for any type of user-generated content you’d like to collect.